abooij/wiwikwlhott/proof-assistants.rst

 where :math:`A` and :math:`B` are now seen as syntactic expressions, and in particular the expression :math:`B` may use the variable :math:`x` of type :math:`A`.
-Hence the "evaluation" of :math:`B` at :math:`x` is dropped, relative to the mathematical notation.
+Hence the "evaluation" of :math:`B` at :math:`x` is dropped, compared to the mathematical notation.

 In **Agda-style** proof assistants, :math:`\Pi`-types are denoted